yellowflowersorganics-star/smartcrop-os/CONTRIBUTING.md

-# 🤝 Contributing to SmartCrop OS
+# 🤝 Contributing to SmartCrop

-Thank you for your interest in contributing to SmartCrop OS!
+Thank you for your interest in contributing to SmartCrop!
 This document provides guidelines and best practices for contributing to the project.

 ## 📋 Table of Contents